-Commercial and Mixed Use Buildings shall be simple, rectilinear forms with flat or low pitched roofs with parapets.
+Commercial and Mixed Use Buildings shall be simple, rectilinear forms with flat or low pitched (less than 4:12) roofs with parapets.

 Residential Buildings shall have relatively flat fronts and simple roofs with most building wing articulations set at the rear of the structure.
 Window projections, stoops, porches, balconies, and similar extensions are exempt from this standard.